wildducktheories/tasklet/README.md

 ###method: void run()

 By default, a new scheduler's synchronous thread will not start running automatically and must be started by calling the <code>Scheduler.run()</code> method.

-The receiving scheduler will become the current thread's scheduler and the current thread will become the scheduler's synchronous thread.
+The receiving scheduler becomes the current thread's scheduler and the current thread becomes the scheduler's synchronous thread.
 The call will return when all the scheduler's suspended tasklets have been resumed and all the scheduler's synchronous and asynchronous tasklets have completed running.

 If some other thread is running as the scheduler's synchronous thread, then a call to <code>run()</code> will block until that other thread